 This AIF of TMX Group contains "forward-looking information" (as defined in applicable Canadian securities legislation) that is based on expectations, assumptions, estimates, projections and other factors that management believes to be relevant as of the date of this AIF.
-Often, but not always, such forward-looking information can be identified by the use of forward-looking words such as "plans", "expects", "is expected", "budget", "scheduled", "targeted", "estimates", "forecasts", "intends", "anticipates", "believes", or variations or the negatives of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved or not be taken, occur or be achieved.
+Often, but not always, such forward-looking information can be identified by the use of forward-looking words such as "plans," "expects," "is expected," "budget," "scheduled," "targeted," "estimates," "forecasts," "intends," "anticipates," "believes," or variations or the negatives of such words and phrases or statements that certain actions, events or results "may," "could," "would," "might," or "will" be taken, occur or be achieved or not be taken, occur or be achieved.
 Forward-looking information, by its nature, requires us to make assumptions and is subject to significant risks and uncertainties which may give rise to the possibility that our expectations or conclusions will not prove to be accurate and that our assumptions may not be correct.

-Examples of forward-looking information in this AIF include, but are not limited to, the anticipated benefits of the Trayport acquisition to TMX Group; the expected impact of the Trayport acquisition on TMX Group's earning and adjusted earnings per share; estimated 2018 transaction costs; the ability and timing to integrate Trayport into TMX Group and the potential synergies; the acquisition of Trayport bolstering TMX Group's strategy to shift towards recurring data and analytics revenue globally; the impact of the Trayport acquisition on certain of TMX Group's segments, including capital markets, derivatives markets and global solutions, insights and analytics businesses as a result of a European presence; Trayport's expected conversion to the SaaS model and the timing thereof; the potential for geographic expansion; the ability for TMX Group to accelerate Trayport's growth; the ability of TMX Group to de-leverage and the timing thereof; TMX Group's business integration initiative including the integration of clearing platforms, including the expected cash expenditures related to the integration of our clearing platforms and the anticipated cost savings resulting from this initiative and the timing of the integration and the anticipated savings; costs associated with the consolidation of office premises and anticipated cost savings related to consolidation of office premises statements; other statements related to cost reductions; strategic re-alignment expenses and TMX Group's business integration initiative and strategic realignment expenses; the impact of changes to each of our equity trading fees, market data fees and additional listing fees on TMX Group's revenue; anticipated increases to severance costs as a result of organization changes, the expected annual cost savings related to these changes and the timing thereof; TMX Group's anticipated statutory income tax rate for 2018; factors relating to stock and derivatives exchanges and clearing houses and the business, strategic goals and priorities, market conditions, pricing, proposed technology and other initiatives, financial results or financial condition, operations and prospects of TMX Group which are subject to significant risks and uncertainties.
+Examples of forward-looking information in this AIF include, but are not limited to, growth objectives; our target dividend payout ratio; the ability of TMX Group to de-leverage and the timing thereof; TMX Group's business integration initiative including the modernization of clearing platforms, including the expected cash expenditures related to the modernization of our clearing platforms and the anticipated cost savings resulting from this initiative and the timing of the modernization and the anticipated savings; other statements related to cost reductions; the impact of the decrease of market capitalization of TSX and TSXV issuers overall (from 2017 to 2018) net of changes to sustaining fees on TMX Group's revenue; TMX Group's anticipated statutory income tax rate for 2019; factors relating to stock, and derivatives exchanges and clearing houses and the business, strategic goals and priorities, market conditions, pricing, proposed technology and other initiatives, financial results or financial condition, operations and prospects of TMX Group which are subject to significant risks and uncertainties.